alexandre-hallaine/Rainfall/level2/walkthrough.md

 }
 ```

-Ealier, I mentionned that the return address was put into our next variable, which is `tmp`.
+Earlier, I mentioned that the return address was put into our next variable, which is `tmp`.
 So the `&` operator, along with the `0xb0000000` mask is used to check if our return address most significant byte is equal to `0xb`.
 If it is, the program will exit.
 So we need to find an address that doesn't start with `0xb`.

 Given that the address of the `system` function begins with `0xb`, it cannot be directly used.
 So we'll have to include the address of a `ret` instruction in our payload.
 When the program attempts to return to this address, the `ret` instruction pops the address of `system` into the EIP register, causing the program to jump to `system`.